-Heredity is a process of transferring traits from parents to their offspring’s either through the asexual reproduction or sexual reproduction.
-These traits are present on the chromosomes in the form of genes and these genes are the characters which may be similar to one of its two parents.
+Heredity is a process of transferring traits/characteristics from parents to their offsprings which can be carried out either through the sexual or asexual mode of reproduction.
+These characteristics or traits are located in the form of genes on the chromosomes.
+Genes carry instructions which can have a similarity to one of its two parents.

-Gregor Johann Mendel- who is known as the Father of Genetics was the first scientist to conduct experiments on Heredity, Inheritance and Variations.
+Gregor Johann Mendel, usually referred to as the Father of Genetics was the first person to conduct experiments on Inheritance, Genetics, Heredity and Variations.

 Law of Inheritance or Mendel’s Laws of Inheritance

 Inheritance is a phenomenon through which traits are transferred from the parent to its progeny and forms the base of heredity.
 Variation, on the other hand, is the extent/level to which the progeny differs from their parents and usually occurs due to the reshuffling of a gene or chromosomes, mutations, crossing over and other environmental effects.

 According to Mendel’s experiments on Pisum sativum(garden pea) plants for seven years: